alexandreia/alexandreia/README.md

 # Hi, I'm Andreia 👋

-I'm a MA student @ Uppsala Univeristy in Language Technology, interested in linguistics, NLP and machine learning.
+I'm a MA student @ Uppsala Univeristy in Language Technology, interested in linguistics, quality, NLP and machine learning.

 ---